A Solution for Industrial Washing Machine Maintenance Loops: Sibyl

 an unfamiliar problem space

-On the first day of the sprint, we were placed in interdisciplinary groups with an unfamiliar topic dumped in our laps: industrial washing machines.
-Even more, we were told to consider maintenance loops for the people who have to fix them.
+On the first day of the sprint, we were told to consider maintenance loops for the people who fix industrial washing machines.

 We knew absolutely nothing.

-We were responsible for our own research, which proved to be a difficult task.
 Among countless cold visits and 15 calls, we had 5 responses and 4 meaningful conversations, resulting in 1 site visit.
 This visit propelled the rest of our process, as we now had a user to champion around.
-Owen the Owner, as we called him, gave us insights to the issue that we never could have guessed, including that his maintenance records were not digitized, and that machine malfunction had caused a fire at his previous facility.
+Owen the Owner, as we called him, gave us information that we never could have guessed, including that his maintenance records were not digitized, and that machine malfunction had caused a fire at his previous facility.

 developing a concept